jjdelorme/ContosoUniversity/README.md

                     foreach (var secret in secretFileProvider)
                         config.AddJsonFile(secret.PhysicalPath, false, true);
             }
-        }
     ```

 1. Give the `Secret Manager Secret Accessor` role to the Cloud Run service account.
 For instructions, see [the Cloud run documentation](https://cloud.google.com/run/docs/configuring/secrets#access-secret).

+    NOTE: By default, Cloud Run revisions execute as the [Compute Engine default service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).

 ## Adding Cloud Logging and Cloud Monitoring
 In this section, you centralize logging and monitoring.
 It's common for Cloud Native applications to adopt the [Twelve-Factor App](https://12factor.net/logs) pattern and treat logs as streams.
 ASP.NET Core by default [writes logs](https://docs.microsoft.com/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) to `stdout` as desired.
 By default, all Cloud Run logs written to `stdout` by the container will be available in [Cloud Logging](https://cloud.google.com/logging).
-However, [structured logging](https://cloud.google.com/logging/docs/structured-logging) allows you to make more sense of the logs, and  enabled easier querying, with machine and human readability.
+However, [structured logging](https://cloud.google.com/logging/docs/structured-logging) allows you to make more sense of the logs, and enables easier querying, with machine and human readability.

 There are several ways to get ASP.NET to automatically structure the logs without changing your logging code.
-The easiest method is to configure the `Google.Cloud.Diagnostics.AspNetCore` package.
+In this section you will enable structured logging using the `Google.Cloud.Diagnostics.AspNetCore` package.

 1. Add the package to your project
     ```cmd
     dotnet add package Google.Cloud.Diagnostics.AspNetCore
     ```

-1. Modify `ContosoUniversity\Program.cs` to use this library:
+1. Modify `ContosoUniversity\Program.cs` to use the new library:
     ```diff
+    +using Google.Cloud.Diagnostics.AspNetCore;

+    ...

             public static IHostBuilder CreateHostBuilder(string[] args) =>
                 Host.CreateDefaultBuilder(args)
                     .ConfigureAppConfiguration(AddSecretConfig)